romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the two roles available at the team level within a GitHub organization?
+Q: What are the two roles available at the team level within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Maintainer**